jpillora/chisel/README.md

     the chisel server.
 Authentication can be specified inside the URL.
     For example, http://admin:password@my-server.com:8081

+    --max-retry-interval, An optional max retry interval.
+Defaults to 5 minutes.

     --pid Generate pid file in current directory

     -v, Enable verbose logging